ynixt/shared-finances/backend/README.md

 generated with help of
 this [guide](https://sharma-vikashkr.medium.com/firebase-how-to-setup-a-firebase-service-account-836a70bb6646).

+Another option is to set the variable `GOOGLE_APPLICATION_CREDENTIALS` that points to file path.

 ## Local running

 Just call the gradle command `bootRun` (or just run the main method at `SharedFinancesApplication.kt`) and the